IELTS Graph # 322 - Changes in ownership of electrical appliances

 Model Answer 1:

-The first line graph outlines how the electrical appliance ownership in households in a country transformed during a century commencing from 1920 while the second chart delineates how it had affected the time spent on household work per week by the citizens in this country.
+The first line graph outlines how electrical appliance ownership in households in a country changed during a century, commencing from 1920.
+The second chart delineates how it had affected the time spent on household work per week by the citizens in this country.

 As a general trend, with the increasing number of electrical devices possessed by families, their need for doing housework significantly declined.

-As the graph reveals, only 30 percent of households in this country used to have vacuum cleaners and four out of ten families had washing machines in 1920.
-Refrigerators were a rare electric appliance at that time.
-Just after two decades, however, refrigerator possessions shoot up, and almost half of the families owned these three electric items in their homes.
+As the graph reveals, only 30 percent of households in this country had vacuum cleaners and four out of ten families had washing machines in 1920.
+Refrigerators were a rare electrical appliance at that time.
+Just after two decades, however, refrigerator possessions shot up, and almost half of the families owned these three electrical items in their homes.
 More families started to own such devices and at the beginning of the twenty-first century, almost all households had fridges and vacuum cleaners.
 The washing machine was owned by more than 70% of families which slowly but steadily increased till 2019.
 At that point, there was hardly any family without a refrigerator or vacuum cleaner.

-It is interesting to note that, with the increasing number of electric appliances owned by families, their need for doing household work like preparing meals, cleaning and washing clothes remarkably diminished.
+It is interesting to note that, with the increasing number of families owning those electrical appliances, their need for doing household work like preparing meals, cleaning and washing clothes remarkably diminished.
 While they used to work for 50 hours a week doing such work in 1920, it decreased to 20 hours in 1960 and 10 in 2019.

 Model Answer 2:

-The line graphs show data on the ownership of household devices and the duration of housework done by families in a country between 1920 and 2019.
+The line graphs show the correlation between the ownership of common household electrical devices and the duration of housework done by families in a country between 1920 and 2019.

 According to the first graph, refrigerators were a rare commodity in houses in 1920, but their presence soared afterwards.
-Since 1980, every family in this country had been owning this device at home.
-A similar, but much smoother trend can be observed with vacuum cleaners, which were present at 3 of ten houses a century ago but are now held by 100% of all homes.
+Since 1980, every family in this country owned this device at home.
+A similar, but much smoother trend can be observed with vacuum cleaners, which were present at only three in ten houses a century ago but are now held by 100% of all homes.
 Lastly, washing machines were owned by 40% of families in 1920 and reached 70% in just four decades.
-These days, it has remained just over 70%.
+These days, it has remained just below 80%.

-The second line chart indicates a direct correlation between the acquisition of essential household tools and the amount of work required to be done at home.
-Household work amount dropped dramatically from a high 50 hours per week in 1920 to a mere 10 hours per week in 2019.
+The second line chart indicates a direct correlation between the acquisition of essential household appliances and the duration of work required to be done at home.
+Household work duration dropped dramatically from a high 50 hours per week in 1920 to a mere 10 hours per week in 2019.

 In general, due to the introduction of these technologies, the work rate in most of the houses had significantly been reduced.